 - Enjoy cold or hot!

-One more thing before we get to the actual recipe.
-I made my own waffle batter from scratch, but feel free to use your favorite variety of boxed waffle mix (I won’t tell).
+For this recipe, I made my own waffle batter from scratch, but feel free to use your favorite variety of boxed waffle mix (I won't tell).

 However, when you do make the Waffle Batter Fried Chicken Tenders using a boxed waffle batter, make sure to add the maple syrup into the batter along and the melted butter.
 You won’t be sorry!